 What is recycled paint?
 Is it any good?

 Recycled paint is a great way of diverting unused paint from landfills and incineration.
-We collect unused paint and then sort it by type, color, and quality.
-From there we create consistent colours and test the paint for quality according to industry standards such as sag, opacity, coverage, and durability.
+We collect unused paint and then sort it by type, colour, and quality.
+From there we create consistent colours and test the paint for quality using industry standards such as sag, opacity, coverage, and durability.

-We separate out lower-grade and inferior paints so that only paint from quality brands goes into Loop Premium Recycled Paint.
+We separate out lower-grade and inferior paints at the start of the process, so that only paint from quality brands goes into Loop Premium Recycled Paint.
 Because Loop is made from better-grade paints, you get the quality and features of a mid-range paint.
-Every batch includes a small amount of new material such as color pigment to ensure quality and consistency.
+Every batch includes a small amount of new material such as colour pigment to ensure quality and consistency.

 Loop Premium Recycled Paint undergoes stringent in-house and third-party quality controls before it gets packaged for sale.
 You can count on our paint to deliver incredible results every time—or we’ll gladly refund the cost of your purchase!

-You can learn more about paint recycling in Canada on ProductCare's website.
+You can learn more about paint recycling in Canada on the ProductCare website.

 Do you have to stir or shake Loop Premium Recycled Paint?

-Yes.
-Because Loop is not shaken in the store, it needs to be stirred vigorously.
+Yes!
+Because Loop is not shaken in the store, it needs to be stirred vigorously before use.
 We recommend using a drill with a mixing attachment, but you can also stir it quickly by hand.
 It usually needs to be stirred for 1 to 3 minutes, but our can in the video below took less than a minute:

 Why does the paint smell?

-Our paint is recycled from compliant, top-tier paints made by reputable manufacturers, and if their paints had a smell then ours could, as well.
+Our paint is recycled from only compliant, top-tier paints made by reputable manufacturers.
+If their paints had a smell then ours could, as well.
 We also add a vanilla derivative; some customers say our paint smells like cookies while others say it smells like...paint.
 There is nothing inherently dangerous about any paint smell, but like all our cans say: always apply it in a well-ventilated room.